WEBSITE PRIVACY NOTICE

 Sharing and transfers of personal data

-Any Authorized Entity may transfer personal data to a Non-Equivalent Country (as defined below), in order to fulfill the purposes described in this GDPR Privacy Notice and in accordance with applicable law, including where such transfer is a matter of contractual necessity to enter into, perform and administer the Subscription Agreement and Partnership Agreement, and to implement requested pre-contractual measures.
-For information on the safeguards applied to such transfers, please contact the General Partner.
-For the purposes of this GDPR Privacy Notice, “Non-Equivalent Country” shall mean a country or territory other than (a) a member state of the EEA; (b) the United Kingdom; or (c) a country or territory which has at the relevant time been decided by the European Commission or the Government of the United Kingdom in accordance with UK and EU Data Protection Legislation to ensure an adequate level of protection for personal data.
+To the extent your personal data is transferred to a Non-Equivalent Country (as defined below), such transfer will only be made in accordance with the EEA-UK Data Protection Legislation.
+For the purposes of this EEA-UK Privacy Notice, “Non-Equivalent Country” shall mean a country or territory other than (a) a member state of the EU or EEA; (b) the United Kingdom; or (c) a country or territory which has at the relevant time been decided by the European Commission or the Government of the United Kingdom and/or the UK Information Commissioner’s Office in accordance with EEA-UK Data Protection Legislation to ensure an adequate level of protection for personal data.

 Retention and security of personal data